-Expenses relating to conferences and training as approved is to be paid direct by the Shire.
+Expenses relating to conferences and training, as approved, are to be paid directly by the Shire.

 Such expenses may include:

 - Air fare,

 - Travel insurance,

 - Conference registration,

 - Copy of conference proceedings,

 - Room accommodation,

 - Reasonable phone utilisation,

 - Reasonable laundry expenses,

 - Meals, and/or

 - Travel to and from the event and to and from the airport.